 The STC Salary Database is a tool that can be used to conduct more powerful job searches, make a strong case for a raise, or prepare department payroll budgets.
 The data in the Salary Database are drawn from the United States Bureau of Labor Statistics' (BLS) Occupational Employment Statistics (OES).
-Read a preview of the 2012-2013 Salary Database, with highlights and an overview of the publication.
-Or click on the Salary Guide for Technical Communication Jobs inforgraphic below, with information from this year's Salary Database, for a full-size PNG file.
+Read a preview of the 2013-2014 Salary Database, with highlights and an overview of the publication.
+Or click on the Salary Guide for Technical Communication Jobs infographic below, with information from the 2012-2013 Salary Database, for a full-size PNG file.

-This year’s data offers new insights how the emerging recovery has and will continue to influence the demand for technical writers.
-The most dramatic story is the growing importance of export markets to the U.S. economy.
-Many industries with the strongest foreign demand were also among those reporting the largest net increases in technical writer employment in 2012.
+Many industries with the strongest foreign demand were also among those reporting the largest net increases in technical writer employment in 2013.
 These include industrial equipment manufacturers, engineering and managerial service providers, and electronic market wholesalers and brokers.
 Demonstrating the role technical writers are playing in helping to address the “skills gap,” private sector educational support services and employment services, which includes temporary help, also made the top ten industries with the largest job gains for technical writers.

 How Can I Use the Salary Database?

-Using 2012 data, the 2012-2013 Salary Database is available free to all STC members and is avaialble for purchase by nonmembers.
+Using 2014 data, the 2014-2015 Salary Database is available free to all 2016 STC members and is available for purchase by nonmembers.
 Excel files with the original data are also available for purchase for all those who wish to be able to format the data in other ways.